zam89/kippo/README.md

 Kippo SSH Honeypot
 =====

+A shameless copy from https://code.google.com/p/kippo/.
+Hosted here for ease of use.

 Kippo is a medium interaction SSH honeypot designed to log brute force attacks and, most importantly, the entire shell interaction performed by the attacker.

 Kippo is inspired, but not based on Kojoney.